WordPress/gutenberg/packages/block-editor/src/components/line-height-control/README.md

 -   **Type:** `boolean`
 -   **Default:** `false`

-Start opting into the new margin-free styles that will become the default in a future version.
+Start opting into the new margin-free styles that will become the default in a future version, currently scheduled to be WordPress 6.4.
+(The prop can be safely removed once this happens.)

 ## Related components